 Click on image for a PDF (*all essays or articles and images are copyrighted)

 Scholars Institute (ACSI)

-What is ACSI?
-ACSI is a program to provide training in the research, documentation, presentation, and promotion of Alabama's folklife.
+What is ACSI? (click for PDF, "About ACSI") ACSI is a workshop program that provides training in the research, documentation, presentation, and promotion of Alabama's folklife.
 People involved with local museums, arts councils, festivals, and cultural tourism, plus graduate students, librarians, artists, community educators, and genealogists have benefited and enjoyed the program.

 Articles by participants from 2004-2010 and AFA staff.